Qara Qoyunlu: Qara Qoyunlus in India

+Husayn Quli Khan ("Khan Jahan"), Mughal Jagir of Ajmer in India, in 1563.

-Genealogy of the Qara Qoyunlu, and descendants of Qara Iskander, forming the Indian branch of the Qutbshahis.
+The Qara Qoyunlu and the Indian branch of the Qutbshahis.

 Sultan Quli Khawas Khan Hamdani (r.1518-1543), the founder of the Qutb Shahi dynasty of the Sultanate of Golconda in southern India, belonged to the Qara Qoyunlu and was a fourth-generation direct descendant of Qara Iskander (r.1421-1436).
 In the 16th century, he migrated from Iran to Delhi with his uncle, Allah-Quli, some of his relatives and friends.
-Later he migrated south, to the Deccan and served the Bahmani sultan, Mahmood Shah Bahmani II, who was of Deccani Muslim ethnicity.
+Later he migrated south, to the Deccan and served the Bahmani sultan, Mahmood Shah Bahmani II, who was of Afghan Origin.
 He established and declared the independence of the Sultanate of Golconda after the disintegration of the Bahmani Sultanate into the five Deccan sultanates.

 In the 16th century, other Qara Qoyunlus played a prominent role in the service of the Mughals in India, such as Bairam Khan (Bahārlū clan of the Qara Qoyunlū, Commander-in-chief of the Mughal army), his son Abdul Rahim Khan-i-Khanan, or his nephew Khan Jahan I.